spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/fsleyes.rst

 .. warning::

-   If you choose to install FSLeyes via a complete FSL installation, you will need to update 'wxpython' (an internal packaged used by FSLeyes).
+   If you choose to install FSLeyes via a complete FSL installation, you will need to update 'wxpython' (an internal package used by FSLeyes).
 This is because the version of 'wxpython' that comes with FSL is out of date (`more info here <https://github.com/spinalcordtoolbox/spinalcordtoolbox/issues/3988#issuecomment-1373918661>`_).

    To update, please run one of the the following commands (`depending on your FSL version <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes>`_):